-All visitors coming to the Cathedral during regular opening hours, will be able to view Martyrs, based on the usual Cathedral admission
+All visitors coming to the Cathedral during regular opening hours, will be able to view Martyrs and Mary based on the usual Cathedral admission prices.

-Owing to weddings and baptisms, some sections of the Cathedral are closed for short periods on Saturdays, including where Martyrs is situated.
+Owing to weddings and baptisms, some sections of the Cathedral are closed for short periods on Saturdays, including where Martyrs and Mary are situated.
 Please do ask a member of staff for information on your arrival or once inside.

-Art Fund and Tate members will receive 50% off tickets to enter the Cathedral.
+Art Fund - National Art Pass and Tate members can receive 50% off day admission tickets bought on arrival at the Cathedral.

 Free short viewings

 Every day (Monday - Friday) short visits to view the installations are possible at 11.30am and 2.15pm for those not visiting as regular sightseers.
 Please arrive at the main west entrance and request this.

 Members of the press are advised to view the work during one of the short viewings, detailed above.
 No photography of filming will be permitted.
 No special access will be granted unless pre-arranged through Bolton & Quinn - please contact Jess Baggaley on 0207 221 5000.